mui/material-ui/docs/data/base/components/modal/modal.md

 > A modal [blocks interaction with the rest of the application](https://en.wikipedia.org/wiki/Modal_window), forcing the user to take action.
 > As such, it should be used sparingly—only when the app _requires_ user input before it can continue.

-If you are creating a modal dialog, you probably want to use a [Dialog](/material-ui/dialog/) component rather than directly using Modal.
+If you are creating a modal dialog, the [`Dialog`](/material-ui/dialog/) component is better suited for this specific use case.

 Modal is a lower-level construct that is leveraged by the following components:

 - [Dialog](/material-ui/react-dialog/)